BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/filters/7-delays.md

 ## Plucking

-The [Pluck](https://doc.sccode.org/Classes/Pluck.html) *unit generator* realizes a *Karplus-Strong string synthesis* which is a method of [physical modeling synthesis]() that loops a short waveform through a filtered *delay line* to simulate the sound of a hammered or plucked string or some types of percussion.
+The [Pluck](https://doc.sccode.org/Classes/Pluck.html) *unit generator* realizes a *Karplus-Strong string synthesis* which is a method of [physical modeling](sec-pm) that loops a short waveform through a filtered *delay line* to simulate the sound of a hammered or plucked string or some types of percussion.
 The generator consists of a [OnePole](sec-onepole) lowpass filter and a *delay line*.

 In the following, I tried to recreate the *pluck* using basic *unit generators*.